NREL/BuildingMOTIF/book/tutorials/simple-create-and-validate.md

     print(f"  - {template.name}")
 ```

-## Creating a Model by Evaluating Templates
+## Creating a Model with Templates

 ### Exploring Your First Template